-A. The text of the digital resource includes markup that declares the language of the content in a manner that is compatible with assistive technology.
-Pass Additional Information: 5/5 chapters pass.
-Chapter 1, 7, 13, 19 and 27 have proper language code.
+Α. The text of the digital resource includes Pass

+markup that declares the language of the

+content in a manner that is compatible with

+assistive technology.

+Additional Information: 2/2 chapters pass.
+Chapters 2 & 7 were checked.
 B. If the digital resource includes passages in a foreign language, these passages include markup that declares the language in a manner that is compatible with assistive technology.
 N/A Additional Information: No other language found.